gonglinyuan/jos/README.md

    - 957-th entry, `0xEF400000` , points to the page directory (UVPT)
    - 956-th entry, `0xEF000000` , points to the page table of user's read-only image of `pages` array
    - 959-th entry, `0xEFF00000` , points to the page table containing the kernel stack
-   - 960-th entry to 1023-th entry, `0xF0000000` to `0xFFC00000` , points to the page table for bottom `4MB` to top `4MB` of physical memory
+   - 960-th entry to 1023-th entry, `0xF0000000` to `0xFFC00000` , points to the page table for bottom `4MB` to top `4MB` of physical memory (suppose the physical memory is `256MB`)

 2. *We have placed the kernel and user environment in the same address space.
 Why will user programs not be able to read or write the kernel's memory?
 What specific mechanisms protect the kernel memory?*

    Because we set the permission bits in the PTE.
-When `PTE_U` is unset, users cannot read or write the memory in this page; when `PTE_U` is set but `PTE_W` is unset, this virtual page is read-only.
+When `PTE_U` is unset, users cannot read or write the memory in this page; when `PTE_U` is set but `PTE_W` is unset, this virtual page will be read-only to users.

 3. *What is the maximum amount of physical memory that this operating system can support?
 Why?*